mauler/mywallet/README.md

 also create a full distributed software hosted at [Ubuntu PPA](https://launchpad.net/ubuntu/+ppas/)

-The idea is a simple wallet with transactions schedulings and repetitions that works without using a pré-defined syntax but writing with you want, like:
+The idea is a simple wallet with transactions schedulings and repetitions that works without using a pré-defined syntax but writing what you want, like:

     $ mw deposit 500 monthly at day 5